Bottom Up: Using Play Therapy to Treat Trauma in Children-Vaccinations and Masks Required

 Karen E Pernet, is approved by the California Association of Marriage and Family Therapists, 83403, to sponsor continuing education for LMFT’S, LCSW’S, LPCC’S AND LEP’S. She maintains responsibility for this program/course and its content.
 The course provides 6 CEs at an additional charge of $25 .Growth through Play Therapy is an approved provider for the Association for Play Therapy APT 09-241.
 There is no extra charge for APT educational credits.
 Partial credit cannot be offered.
 This workshop and presenter have no conflict of interest in presenting this workshop, nor is there any commercial support.

 Full refund if canceled 30 days in advance minus a $50 administrative fee.
 After that date there will be no refund unless space is filled from the waiting list.
-Training may be postponed or cancelled for insufficient enrollment; in that case there will be a full refund.
+That refund will be minus the $50 admin fee.
+If the training is cancelled by Growth through Play Therapy due to insufficient enrollment or other unforeseen event, a full refund will be given unless the participant confirms by e-mail that they are registering for another class.

 Contact Jeannette at 925-890-7478 or firstname.lastname@example.org